Terms and Conditions

 The hirer must be over 21 years of age (25 years of age in cases where the event serves/sells alcohol).

 The hirer will be the named person responsible for the event and ensuring that these conditions are complied with and shall not assign the hiring of the premises to any other person.
+They will also be sent the invoice for payment.

-There is no restriction on how far in advance a booking can be made for a one-off event i.e. Party, reception etc. However, bookings for regular events e.g. weekly/monthly etc. may only be made up to 12 months in advance and may be subject to negotiation, to ensure it is not at detriment to the running of the village hall.
+There is no restriction on how far in advance a booking can be made for a one-off event i.e. Party, reception etc. However, bookings for regular events e.g. weekly/monthly etc. may only be made up to 12 months in advance and may be subject to negotiation, to ensure it is not at the detriment to the running of the village hall.

 2. Payment